The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 The helmet’s weight may not seem important, but it will affect your riding comfort.
 Heavy helmets can cause neck pain and are not suitable for long rides.
 Lighter helmets are more comfortable.

-Surprisingly, cheap MTB helmets (for under $100) are often lighter than higher-end helmets.
+Surprisingly, cheap MTB helmets (under $100) are often lighter than higher-end ones.
 This is because they may not have additional safety features like MIPS or a chin protector that increase the overall weight of the helmet.

 The following table shows the weights of the selected mountain bike helmets under $100.